ray-project/deltacat/README.md

 daft_df.show()  # Materialize and print the DataFrame

 # Append more data and add a new column.
-# Compaction and zero-copy schema evolution are handled automatically.
+# Compaction and schema evolution are handled automatically.
 data = pd.DataFrame({
     "id": [4, 5, 6],
     "name": ["Tom", "Simpkin", "Delta"],